margauxdupuy/Mario-Labyrinth/README.md

 If you pass level 1, you will get 2 points.
 If you pass level 2, you will get 4 points.

-Each coin will earn you a point.
+Each coin will earn you 1 point.

 ## Troubleshooting

-It's possible that you have issues with pygame (no images), try to install the latest dev release : `pip install pygame==2.0.0.dev4`
+It's possible that you have issues with pygame (no images on the game), try to install the latest dev release instead : `pip install pygame==2.0.0.dev4`